-This is known as "throttling."
-When you visit ShipStation's Shipments tab and search for the order(s) that weren't updated in Amazon Seller Central, you may notice that any associated shopping cart icons are red.
-If you click on a red shopping cart icon, you'll see a pop-up like the following:
+This is known as throttling.
+When you visit ShipStation's Shipments tab and search for the order(s) that weren't updated in Amazon Seller Central, you may notice the associated shopping cart icons are red.

 This isn't a ShipStation-specific limitation; any third-party application connecting to your Amazon account is limited in terms of how often it can push or pull information.
 If that rate limit is exceeded, Amazon will temporarily slow down or cut off the connection between the two.

 If you're interested in the technical details, check out Amazon's technical documentation.

 If your shipment notifications have been throttled, try the following:

 - In the Shipment Status pop-up, click the green Retry Failed Steps button (as shown above); however, please note that if you didn't let enough time pass (at least 30 minutes since the last notification attempt) you will only increase the time Amazon throttles your account.